mannyaalonso/what-to-watch/README.md

 - OuterContainer component is a simple container that holds the main components

 ## Live Demo
-Visit the live demo here:
+Visit the live demo here: [LIVE](https://what-to-watch-silk.vercel.app)
+- The server will respond better in local environment, Vercel tends to time-out chat-gpt calls since they take 20-30 seconds.
-- Keep in mind, if the server fails, I most likely ran out of API calls, so feel free to follow installation instructions below to keep testing.
+- Keep in mind, if the server fails, I most likely ran out of API calls or Vercel keeps timing out the calls, so feel free to follow installation instructions below for a better experience.

 ## Installation
 1. Clone the repository: